 Many animal species are suffering as well.
 What good are night-adapted senses in nocturnal species if the night sky isn't much darker than the daytime sky?
 Researchers have identified several species whose circadian rhythms are getting thrown off, making them vulnerable to predation (or, the reverse: the inability to effectively locate prey).

-Given the harmful effects of light pollution, a pair of astronomers has coined a new term to help focus efforts to combat it.
-Their term, as reported in a brief paper in the preprint database arXiv and a letter to the journal Science, is "noctalgia."
+Given the harmful effects of light pollution, Aparna Venkatesan, a cosmologist at the University of San Francisco, and John Barentine, astronomer and science communicator at Dark Sky Consulting, have coined a new term to help focus efforts to combat it.
+Their term, as reported in a brief paper in the preprint database arXiv and in an e-Letter comment (which is not peer reviewed) to the journal Science, is "noctalgia."
 In general, it means "sky grief," and it captures the collective pain we are experiencing as we continue to lose access to the night sky.

 Thankfully, there is a way to tackle noctalgia, just as there are ways to combat climate change.
 On the ground, efforts have sprung up across the globe to create dark-sky reserves, where surrounding communities pledge not to encroach with further expansions of light pollution.
 Still, those are usually in extremely remote and inaccessible regions of the globe, so other efforts have focused on working with community and business leaders to install night-friendly lighting, such as devices that turn off automatically or point only at the ground (or are simply not used at all).